tralf-strues/potter-tongue-x86/README.md

 ### Optimization
 >:warning: Warning: this section covers how I have (so far) optimized the compiler, so read it only if you are interested.

 First things first, there are many simple things one could do to improve code generation.
-To begin with at least something, I have written a simple [testing program](examples/performance/optimizations_test.txt) which I have based investigation :see_no_evil: on.
-What it does is it basically calculates *factorial of 12* and *22th Fibonacci number* 100,000 times (don't overthink these numbers, they are random).
+To begin with at least something, I have written a simple [testing program](examples/performance/optimizations_test.txt) which I have based investigation on.
+What it does is it basically calculates factorial of 12 and 22th Fibonacci number 100,000 times (don't overthink these numbers, they are random).

 #### Two-operand based operations
 The way math operations `Expr1 (operation) Expr2` were compiled is the following: